-For the duration of the project, the QI project mentor will do the following:
+For the duration of the project, the QI project faculty will do the following:

-Collaborate with UIU nursing faculty to identify mutually acceptable QI projects that support the program learning outcomes and contribute to quality improvement goals of the agency.
+- Collaborate with UIU nursing student to identify mutually acceptable QI projects that support the program learning outcomes and contribute to quality improvement goals. - Facilitate timely communication with students and key university personnel throughout the duration of the QI project. - Provide support and guidance to the student in definition and completion of project deliverables, especially: scope, goals and measurement of change. - Contribute to student understanding of QI concepts.

-- Facilitate timely communication with students and key university personnel throughout the duration of the QI project. - Provide support and guidance to the student in definition and completion of project deliverables, especially: scope, goals and measurement of change. - Contribute to student understanding of QI concepts. - Help students obtain relevant resources (e.g. data, interviews, etc.). - Engage key nursing and support staff to support the QI project. - Proactively work with university faculty and nursing program leadership to resolve any project difficulties. - Serve as a resource person at the healthcare agency for Upper Iowa University faculty and the student. - Appoint an alternate mentor, if needed. - Maintain communication with Upper Iowa University regarding student performance. - Complete an evaluation of student's performance.
+- Help students obtain relevant resources - Proactively work with university faculty and nursing program leadership to resolve any project difficulties. - Maintain communication with Upper Iowa University regarding student performance. - Complete an evaluation of student's performance.